yrlnls/python-p3-intro-to-cli/README.md

 Remember that the shebang tells the command line that this program should be executed using the Python 3 interpreter.
-We can technically still run this as a script without it, but that would require us to write `python lib/grade_reports.py` every time we wanted to do so.
+We can technically still run this as a script without it, but that would require us to write `python grade_reports.py` every time we wanted to do so.
 Since other programmers using your CLI might not know about this requirement, you should always include the shebang.
-Run `chmod +x lib/grade_reports.py` to make your script executable.
+In the `lib/` directory, run `chmod +x grade_reports.py` to make your script executable.

-The `if __name__ == '__main__'` block tells the interpreter that this script should only be run if `lib/grade_reports.py` itself is being called from the command line.
-This is important if you want to import any objects from `lib/grade_reports.py` into other modules- if you don't include this code block, the full script will be run whenever your other module runs the import.
+The `if __name__ == '__main__'` block tells the interpreter that this script should only be run if `./grade_reports.py` itself is being called from the command line.
+This is important if you want to import any objects from `grade_reports.py` into other modules- if you don't include this code block, the full script will be run whenever your other module runs the import.
 That's not likely to be a helpful feature in your CLI.